 4. Faster To Unpack/Pack Up

 It’s faster and easier to unpack/pack up hard shell roof tents, so can move on to your next destination straight away without having to spend the time and effort unpacking and packing it up each time.
-This is especially useful if you’re expecting to be moving around a lot during your travels or are planning on doing activities such as driving to walking routes or restaurants regularly.
-As a reference, hard shell roof tents take around 30 seconds to set up and put away compared to it taking more like 10 minutes for soft top roof tents each time, which can add up if you’re moving around a lot on your trips as said earlier.
+This is especially useful if you’re expecting to be moving around a lot during your travels or are planning on doing activities such as driving to walking routes or restaurants/pubs regularly.
+As a reference, hard shell roof tents take around 30 seconds to set up and 1 minute to put away compared to it taking more like 10 minutes for soft top roof tents each time, which can add up if you’re moving around a lot on your trips as we said earlier.

 5. More Aerodynamic